cultural-impact-of-warfare

 Weaponry and Armor: From Viking to Norman

 Norman warriors initially used weapons very similar to those of their Viking forebears.
 The spear remained the primary infantry weapon, and the axe—especially the Danish axe—continued to be wielded by Norman foot soldiers, as depicted in the Bayeux Tapestry.
-However, Norman knights increasingly adopted the kite shield (longer and curved to protect the rider’s left side) and the lance for mounted combat.
-Mail armor became more uniform; by the mid-11th century, most Norman knights wore knee-length mail hauberks with hoods (coif).
-Helmets evolved into the conical-style with a nasal guard—the same basic shape as the Viking helmet, but often with a wider cheek piece.
+However, Norman knights increasingly adopted the kite shield, longer and curved to protect the rider's left side, and the lance for mounted combat.
+Mail armor became more uniform; by the mid-11th century, most Norman knights wore knee-length mail hauberks with hoods called coifs.
+Helmets evolved into the conical style with a nasal guard—the same basic shape as the Viking helmet, but often with a wider cheek piece.
 The swords became slightly longer and more tapered for improved thrusting on horseback.

 Despite these changes, the Norman infantryman still looked remarkably like a Viking.
 The Bayeux Tapestry shows Norman soldiers carrying round shields, axes, and wearing nasal helms—a clear visual link.
-Only the adoption of the arbalest (crossbow) and later plate armor would fully differentiate later Norman descendants from their Scandinavian origin.
+Only the adoption of the arbalest and later plate armor would fully differentiate later Norman descendants from their Scandinavian origin.
+The continuity in weapon design is not coincidental; Norman smiths continued to produce weapons based on Scandinavian patterns well into the 12th century, suggesting sustained demand for traditional designs.

 Key Battles Demonstrating Viking-Norman Tactical Continuity